FREQUENTLY ASKED QUESTIONS

 - Q: What colleges do CCS teachers graduate from?

 A: A variety of colleges are represented.
-Several Christian (Cedarville, Liberty, Tennessee Temple, Bob Jones, etc.) and secular colleges (U.C., NKU, Michigan State Univ., Morehead State Univ., etc.) Approximately 39% have Master’s degrees.
+Several Christian (Cedarville, Liberty, etc.) and secular colleges (U.C., NKU, Michigan State Univ., Morehead State Univ., etc.) Approximately 43% have Master’s degrees.

 - Q: What is the make-up of the school board?

-A: The Executive Committee is comprised of seven members, the school administrator, and the chairman.
-The seven members have children in the school.
+A: The Executive Committee is comprised of seven members, the school Headmaster, and the chairman.
 They are all members of Calvary Baptist Church.
 Three of the seven are Calvary Baptist Church deacons.
-The role of the Executive Committee is to make school policies.
+The role of the Executive Committee is to make school policy and insure funding.

 - Q: What textbooks are used in the classrooms?